ijlee2/embroider-css-modules/packages/type-css-modules/README.md

 </details>

 Second, the loose definition may be incompatible with libraries that provide types (e.g. [`qunit-dom`](https://github.com/mainmatter/qunit-dom)).
-You will end up overusing the non-null assertion operator `!`.
+You will overuse the non-null assertion operator `!`.

 <details>